-One of the six taste sensations (besides bitter, fatty, sour, sweet, umami) which is mainly perceived in the front part of the tongue.
-However, this taste sensation also depends on the wine temperature and is intensified at low temperatures.
-The quantitatively most important substances with salty taste in wine are the inorganic minerals potassium, magnesium, sodium and calcium.
+One of the six taste sensations (besides bitter, fatty, acid sweet, umami) that is mainly perceived in the front edge of the tongue.
+However, this taste sensation is also dependent on the temperature of the wine and is intensified at low temperatures.
+In terms of quantity, the most important substances with a salty taste in wine are the inorganic minerals potassium, magnesium, sodium and calcium.
 The vine absorbs these inorganic substances from the soil.